 Derivatives Risk: Derivative instruments (such as those in which the Fund may invest, including futures, swaps, forward contracts, and other foreign currency transactions and commodity-linked derivatives) are subject to changes in the value of the underlying assets or indices on which such instruments are based.
 There is no guarantee that the use of derivatives will be effective or that suitable transactions will be available.
 Even a small investment in derivatives may give rise to leverage risk and can have a significant impact on the Fund's exposure to commodities markets, securities markets values, interest rates or currency exchange rates.
 It is possible that the Fund's liquid assets may be insufficient to support its obligations under its derivatives positions.
 The use of derivatives for other than hedging purposes may be considered a speculative activity, and involves greater risks than are involved in hedging.
-The use of derivatives may cause the Fund to incur losses greater than those that would have occurred had derivatives not been used.
-The Fund's use of derivatives, such as futures, swaps, forward contracts, and other foreign currency transactions and commodity-linked derivatives involves other risks, such as the credit risk relating to the other party to a derivative contract (which is greater for forward contracts, uncleared swaps and other OTC derivatives), the risk of difficulties in pricing and valuation, the risk that changes in the value of a derivative may not correlate as expected with changes in the value of relevant assets, rates or indices, liquidity risk, allocation risk and the risk of losing more than the initial margin (if any) required to initiate derivatives positions.
+The use of derivatives may cause the Fund to incur losses greater than those that would have occurred had derivatives involves other risks, such as the credit risk relating to the other party to a derivative contract (which is greater for forward contracts, uncleared swaps and other OTC derivatives), the risk of difficulties in pricing and valuation, the risk that changes in the value of a derivative may not correlate as expected with changes in the value of relevant assets, rates or indices, liquidity risk, allocation risk and the risk of losing more than the initial margin (if any) required to initiate derivatives positions.
 There is also the risk that the Fund may be unable to terminate or sell a derivatives position at an advantageous time or price.
 The Fund's derivative counterparties may experience financial difficulties or otherwise be unwilling or unable to honor their obligations, possibly resulting in losses to the Fund.
-There
+There is a risk that the Adviser's use of derivatives, such as futures and forward contracts, to manage the Fund's volatility may be ineffective or may exacerbate losse